Peaky Blinders movie: Release date speculation, cast, latest news

-The Birmingham gangster saga went from a small series on BBC Two to becoming one of the biggest show's globally, and while we now know there's not going to be a seventh season, it's unsurprising that creator Steven Knight wants to keep the world alive.
+The Birmingham gangster saga went from being a small series on BBC Two to soon becoming one of the biggest show's globally, and fans have been waiting patiently for news about the talked-about film.

 Knight has also offered a fair few hints about what we can expect from the film's plot, so read on for everything we know so far about the Peaky Blinders movie.